 Kira is the gold standard for AI-powered contract analysis in M&A and transactional work.
 Its core strength is a library of 1,400+ pre-trained "smart fields" that identify contract provisions across 40+ substantive areas of law.
 These smart fields have been refined over a decade of AI innovation and 45,000+ lawyer hours of training, delivering 90%+ extraction accuracy consistently.

-Used by approximately 70 of the top 100 global law firms and over 80% of the top 25 M&A firms, Kira is the default choice for large-scale due diligence.
-In July 2025, Litera expanded Kira with new generative AI capabilities at no additional cost to existing customers, adding features like AI-assisted summarization and analysis alongside the core extraction engine.
+Used by roughly 70% of the top 50 global law firms, Kira is a default choice for large-scale due diligence.
+In July 2025, Litera expanded Kira under its "Litera AI+" framework (including the AI agent Lito), adding generative summarization and analysis alongside the core extraction engine at no additional cost to existing customers, with further hybrid gen-AI expansion in January 2026.

 Key features